-7.34 South Lanarkshire has a rich and diverse geology which provides minerals used in the construction and energy industries and supports local employment.
-SPP highlights the importance of these mineral resources to the economy, in particular the supply of aggregates for construction industries, and directs planning authorities to ensure a minimum 10 year aggregate landbank is available at all times.

-7.35 SDP2 has a strong focus on future growth and a broad spatial framework.
-Policy 15 Natural Resource Planning - Mineral Resources Spatial Framework states that an adequate and steady supply of minerals will be maintained, including a 10 year landbank of construction aggregates.
+- 7.38 South Lanarkshire has a rich and diverse geology which provides minerals used in the construction and energy industries and supports local employment.
+SPP highlights the importance of these mineral resources to the economy, in particular the supply of aggregates for construction industries, and directs planning authorities to ensure a minimum 10 year aggregate landbank is available at all times. - 7.39 SDP2 has a strong focus on future growth and a broad spatial framework.
+Policy 15 Natural Resource Planning - Mineral Resources Spatial Framework states that an adequate and steady supply of minerals will be maintained.
+This will include a landbank for construction aggregates equivalent to at least ten years' extraction.
 In addition, minerals development will be supported where they are in accordance with Clydeplan's Vision and Spatial Development Strategy, and individual proposals should balance economic benefit against the protection of the environment and local communities from potential impacts.

-7.36 SPP directs authorities to consider identifying 'Areas of Search' for minerals.
+7.40 SPP directs authorities to consider identifying 'Areas of Search' for minerals.
 Given the extensive range and geographical location of economically viable minerals across South Lanarkshire, the whole Council area is considered as viable and treated as an 'Area of Search'.
 Within this , however, there are areas which are unsuitable for mineral extraction due to the impact they may have on local communities, the landscape or the general environment.
 Therefore, any development proposals for the extraction, processing and deposition of minerals or material associated with mineral extraction must be carried out with minimum impact and appropriate mitigation.
 The Council will balance the economic benefit from such development against any potential impacts on the environment and local communities.